Skip to content

 GraphQL Filtering Documentation

-Excalibase GraphQL now supports modern, object-based GraphQL filtering syntax that provides consistency with industry standards and PostgREST-style APIs.
+Excalibase GraphQL now supports modern, object-based GraphQL filtering syntax that provides consistency with industry standards and PostgREST-style APIs, with comprehensive Enhanced PostgreSQL Types support.

 Filter Syntax Overview